C

 Income Tax

-β€’ Mining income taxed as ordinary income at fair market value when mined.
+β€’ Mining income taxed as ordinary income at fair market value (FMV) on receipt date.

 Reporting Requirements